kgisl/project-ideas/ias/IAS_Mandate.md

 _"Automation First.
 Intelligent Automation next."_

-We will develop students to gain a good perspective of the "Automation First" paradigm and then move them into the "Intelligent Automation (using AI)" paradigm.
+**Main theme:** We will develop students to gain a good perspective of the "Automation First" paradigm and then move them into the "Intelligent Automation (using AI)" paradigm.

   ## SIH 2019 RPA winning projects